cotes2020/jekyll-theme-chirpy/_posts/2021-10-14-gamma-function-from-scratch.md

 $$\displaystyle{ z! = \int_0^1 \left( - \ln u \right)^z du }$$

-By the substitution $$t = - \ln u$$ , one obtains the more common representation of the extended factorial:
+By the substitution $$t = - \ln u$$, one obtains the more common representation of the extended factorial:

 $$\displaystyle{ z! = \int_0^\infty t^z e^{-t} dt }$$